A History of the Four Props Kept by their Creator

 By the early 1970s, news of the four Daleks in Nation’s possession was starting to spread and the props were getting requests to attend events more regularly.
 The 1970 to 1971 period was a busy one for the Daleks and one such event they were required for was the Kingsgate Festival at Kilburn Grange Park in London.
 This was an early incarnation of the Kilburn festival which still runs today and encourages arts and leisure activities.

 The prop that attended on the day was the upper section of Dalek AARUII 9 and the skirt of Dalek AARUII 11– thus becoming the unfortunately-named Dalek AARUII 9-11.
 With large groups of unsupervised children in the area the prop took some damage!
 Several of the slats were bent up and twisted and the lower collar had come apart at the front.
 However, it was clear that the Dalek had sustained damage prior to this appearance outing too.
-The claw was now missing, the lights were of a different type and the skirt was showing a patch of damage across two of its front panels.
+The claw was now missing, the light covers were of a different type and the skirt was showing a patch of damage across two of its front panels.

 Several months later the upper section of Dalek AARUII 9 would be used again.
 Schoolboy Callum Church’s father knew a “friend of a friend” who knew Terry Nation and he was able to secure the use of a Dalek for Callum’s school’s Autumn Fayre.
 The prop was stored in the Church household prior to the event and Callum recalled his lack of sleep in a letter to The Guardian Newspaper some years later.
 The prop by this point was a real mish mash of parts with the silver upper section of Dalek AARUII 9 and the skirt of Dalek AARUII 12 –Dalek AARUII 9-12.